luisferperez/Educaweb/README.md

 Educaweb
 ========

-This is an application made as a project for obtaining an engineering degree in computer science from uned.
+This is an web application which has been made as a Final Degree Project for obtaining an Engineering Degree in Computer Science at UNED.
+The advisor of this Project has been the professor Antonio Robles-Gómez from UNED.

-To run this application:
+To download and run this application:

     Clone the repository: